niswanth8888/ARC_APEX/README.md

 ARC APEX is developed for experimentation within the **ARC Prize / ARC-AGI competition ecosystem** and uses competition-provided runtime components and infrastructure where applicable.

-Third-party libraries, frameworks, datasets, and competition resources remain subject to their respective licenses and terms.

 ---

 <div align="center">